youyanggu/covid19_projections/estimating-true-infections-revisited.md

 `true-new-daily-infections = daily-confirmed-cases * (1500 / (day_idx + 50) * (positivity-rate)^(0.5) + 2)`

 As an example, let's say that the US reported 67,000 new cases with a 8.5% positivity rate on July 22.
-This would result in a true prevalence ratio of `(1500 / (160 + 50) * s qrt(0.085) + 2 = 4.1`.
+This would result in a true prevalence ratio of `(1500 / (160 + 50) * sqrt(0.085) + 2 = 4.1`.
 We can then multiply this ratio by the confirmed cases to get the true new infections.
 In this example, we estimate there to be 4.1 * 67,000 = ~275,000 true new infections.

 Because reported cases lag infections by roughly 2 weeks, we must shift the result back by two weeks.
 So the 275,000 true infections from the example above actually took place approximately 14 days before July 22, on July 8.
 While we use a constant lag for simplicity, we understand that the lag could be greater towards the beginning of the pandemic due to the slower average time to detection.